bryntum/siesta/README.md

 Main features:

 - One test tool to run them all.
-Siesta can run the tests in browsers, Node.js and Deno environments.
+Siesta can run tests in browsers, Node.js and Deno environments.
 - Supports parallel execution
 - Provides accurate and well-formatted deep diff for equality assertion